 Abhagi was silent.

-“When Baba* left you,” the boy continued slowly, hesitantly, “so many men tried to make you agree to a nikaah*.
+“When Baba* left you,” the boy continued slowly, hesitantly, “so many men tried towoo you to marry them.
 ‘No,’ you said, ‘Why should I take another husband?
 I have my Kangali.
 He’ll grow up and take care of me.’”
 Then, his eyes filling up with tears, he added, “What would have become of me, Ma, if you went away with another man?
 I would have starved to death.”

 Abhagi put her arms around her son and pressed him to her bosom.
 “Ma go*!” she murmured thinking of those terrible days when the elders of the village were advising her, ceaselessly, to take another husband.
 But it wasn’t only advice that had been showered on her.
 She had been pressurized in so many different ways!
 She had been coaxed and cajoled, warned and threatened.
 Her ears had been filled with forebodings of her bleak future; of Kangali dying of starvation.
 But she hadn’t been intimidated.
 She had clung to her resolve.
 Kangali saw the tears streaming down his mother’s cheeks and felt his own eyes burn.